1993–94 Football League: Second Division

 In a tight promotion race contested between the sides who finished in Division Two's top four places, Reading won the title and clinched promotion in their third season under the management of Mark McGhee, with veteran striker Jimmy Quinn being the highest scorer in all four divisions with 35 goals.
-Port Vale, the previous season's losing semi finalists, went up as runners-up - their third promotion under the management of long-serving John Rudge.
+Port Vale, the previous season's losing playoff finalists, went up as runners-up - their third promotion under the management of long-serving John Rudge.
 Plymouth Argyle and Stockport County missed out on automatic promotion and had to contest the playoffs with York City and Burnley.
 The semi-final between Burnley and Plymouth Argyle saw the Turf Moor side emerge as victors, while York City squandered their chances of a second successive promotion (and second-tier football for the first time since the mid 1970s) by losing to Stockport County in the other semi-final.
 Burnley won the Wembley final 2-1, ending their 11-year spell in the lower two divisions of the league and consigning Stockport to a fourth Wembley defeat in three seasons.

 At the other end of the table, Barnet's first season in the third tier ended in relegation with a bottom place finish.
 Hartlepool United went down after three seasons.
 Exeter City had lost manager Alan Ball to Southampton halfway through the season and appointed Terry Cooper, manager of their 1990 promotion winning side, as Ball's successor, but were unable to avoid relegation.
 The final relegation place went to Fulham, who dropped into the fourth tier for the first time in their history.
 Blackpool, another fallen giant, managed to avoid relegation but survival was not enough for chairman Owen Oyston, who dismissed manager Billy Ayre after four seasons in charge and replaced him with Sam Allardyce.